scientist-labs/tokenkit/README.md

 ### Lowercase (Efficient Case Normalization)

-Like the Letter tokenizer but always lowercases in a single pass (more efficient than letter + lowercase filter):
+Like the Letter tokenizer but always lowercases in a single pass (more efficient than letter + lowercase filter).

+**⚠️ Does NOT support `preserve_patterns`** (patterns CANNOT be preserved since this tokenizer always lowercases)

 ```ruby
 TokenKit.configure do |config|